 Memphis and Nashville are musically conjoined twins.
 One child Country the other RocknRoll.
-While both genres are unique have there own icons and fan-base, in many ways they are intrinsically intertwined.
+While both genres are unique, have their own icons and fan-base, in many ways they are intrinsically intertwined.
 Both are forged in the cauldron of gritty delta blues, raucous juke joint swing and soulful Appalachian ballads of the Scots-Irish.
 Rock and Roll and Country are quintessentially American.
-While they may sometimes quarrel like siblings they share a deep commonality that forever binds them.
-So I make the journey in to the melded hearts of the music i love so much: Memphis and Nashville.
+While they may sometimes quarrel like siblings, they share a deep commonality that forever binds them.
+So I make the journey into the melded hearts of the music I love so much: Memphis and Nashville.

 In December 2010, I had reached the end of my work year and still had all my vacation days unused.
 To this day, I’m not really sure how I pulled that one off other than I must have been really focused that year.
 With two of my three weeks ‘use it or lose it’ days, I needed to do something.
 On a whim, I decided to drive from my home in Kansas City to Nashville, stopping for a day or two in Memphis.
-The only problem was this wild idea hit me at ten pm and I ended up making the eight hour drive in the dark.
+The only problem was this wild idea hit me at ten pm, and I ended up making the eight-hour drive in the dark.

 If you should mention Memphis, Tennessee to someone one name and one name only comes to mind this guy:

 It was a cold rainy day when I visited.
 The yard had some lovely firs decorated in full Christmas regalia.
 I found there’s more to Graceland than just the home.
 There are several museums housing Elvis’ cars, airplanes and gold records.
-There’s a very nice hotel called “The Guest House that has a four diamond rating from triple A. ( I stayed at the motel6 down the street I mean I am on a budget) But the guest house did look very nice, They also have several theme restaurants like “Vernon’s Smokehouse” and: Gladys’ Diner” named after Elvis’ parents Elvis’ former wife Priscilla and executor of his estate has really turned this in to a real commercial enterprise.
+There’s a very nice hotel called “The Guest House” that has a four-diamond rating from triple A. ( I stayed at the motel6 down the street I mean I am on a budget) But the guest house did look very nice, They also have several theme restaurants like “Vernon’s Smokehouse” and: Gladys’ Diner” named after Elvis’ parents.
+Elvis’ former wife Priscilla and executor of his estate have really turned this into a real commercial enterprise.

 You can’t go to the front door and walk in, tickets must be purchased across the street.
-The prices range from 39.00 for just the basic ticket to the house to a luxuriant 169.00 “Ultimate VIP Tour” which includes a personal guide to the grounds, access to all the museums a really prestigious looking VIP laminate you get to wear.
+The prices range from 39.00 for just the basic fare to the house to a luxuriant 169.00 “Ultimate VIP Tour” which includes a personal guide to the grounds, access to all the museums a really prestigious looking VIP laminate you get to wear.
 There’s and an ‘exclusive private photo-op’ which both sounds equally ambiguous and intriguing.
 But alas, I’ll never know just what that photo-op entails.
 If I could only rate a motel6, I certainly wouldn’t be able to get the VIP package.
 I opted for the next tier down still apparently a VIP but with a slightly less illustrious laminate.
-I joked to myself I was a KIP “kind of important person”, but it worked for me.
+I joked to myself I was a KIP “kind of important person,” but it worked for me.

-My first thought when i saw this woman crying was ” It’s amazing how someone we never even meat could touch our lives so much to make us weep for them.”
+My first thought when I saw this woman crying was ” It’s amazing how someone we never even meat could touch our lives so much to make us weep for them.”
 The older me realizes that’s a silly thought.
-Of course she met him, even if she never saw him face to face.
+Of course, she met him, even if she never saw him face to face.
 What makes Elvis well, Elvis was his ability to reach others through music.
 He left his soul in the notes of his songs.
 We connected.
 We all met him, we all miss him.

 The list of talent who graced Sun Studios in its early days stymies the mind.
 Elvis, Johnny Cash, Jerry Lee Lewis, Carl Perkins, Roy Orbison and Conway Twitty (who was a rock and roller before he went country.)
 What’s pretty amazing is that several of them shared an apartment right above the studio.
 Imagine that.
 Even today bands like U2 and Dire Straits have recorded here.
 You can record there too if you like.
 The studio offers demos.
 Here’s me singing right where Elvis stood.

 While I would definitely recommend both.
-I did feel like the 14.00 tour of sun Studios was a better value.
+I did feel like the 14.00 hour of Sun Studios was a better value.
 Memphis also has great Bar B Q and a wild club scene on Beale Street with live blues and brews nightly.
 I was planning on staying an extra night and visiting Beale Street, but several locals said to stay away as there had been some recent problems with crime there.
 So I took a pass and headed on down Highway Interstate 40 to Nashville.